 More on communications and sales policy on p.
-31 and p.
-32
+34

 How?

 Focus on the organisation of your business in this segment.
 Only when you have determined the most important activities in the startup and development stage of your business can you determine which resources you require.
 As you do not usually carry out all activities yourself, you should build a network of partners.
 The description of these key partnerships is also part of this segment.